“You Are My Sunshine” is one of the most useful songs you can play on ukulele.

 The first time I noticed “You Are My Sunshine” was in the Coen Brothers’ 2000 film O Brother Where Art Thou?
 It’s a charming tragicomedy starring George Clooney and Holly Hunter.

-Clooney’s character has a music group called the Soggy Mountain Boys, who sing “You Are My Sunshine” on a radio show, while on the run from the law.
+Clooney’s character has a music group called the Soggy Bottom Boys, who sing “You Are My Sunshine” on a radio show, while on the run from the law.

 “You Are My Sunshine” was written in the 1930s, but there are various accounts about who wrote it.